Workbench-Build/workbook/docs/index.md

 Startup founders have the same problem.
 They need to solve a problem for end users, while also building a company to solve that problem at scale.
 The main difference is that there's library of knowledge freely available on how to create, fund, and grow startups.
 Best practices for token projects are TBD.
 Token projects are mix of entrepreneurship, politics, economics, software development, systems design, and more.
 Depending on your goals and system architecture your token project will probably sit on the spectrum between an API, corporation, and government.

+**Questions to ask:**

+- What problem are you solving?
+- Who has this problem?
+How often?
+- How much do they need this problem to be solved?
+- Why do you need a token (aka what are you trying to incentivize)?
+- How will the token system work with 1 user?
+What about 10 or 100 (bootstrapping)?
+- How will the token system get better as more people use it (network effects)?

+**Examples:**

+- TBD

+**Resources:**

+- [YC's Startup School](https://www.startupschool.org/) is a great resource to help you make something people want.
+The [How to find startup ideas](https://www.youtube.com/watch?v=DOtCl5PU8F0) video can help build intuition for what types of problems to solve, and more likely, prevent you from working on the wrong thing.
+While YC is focused on startups, a lot of the same concepts around solving problems and creating value for users apply to both startups and token projects.
+Highly recommend checking out [their videos](https://www.youtube.com/channel/UCcefcZRL2oaA_uBNeo5UOWg).
+- Not to be outdone, [a16z](https://a16z.com/crypto/) also has a [crypto startup school](https://a16z.com/crypto-startup-school/).
+It has lots of content explaining high level concepts that are essential for the space.
+You can also sign up for their newsletter to get ongoing insights delivered to your inbox.
+- [Simon Sinek](https://simonsinek.com/) has a lot of great content explaining why you should [start with why](https://simonsinek.com/product/start-with-why/).

 ### Mechanism design

-Once you're figured out what you want to do, why, and how/when then you can actually design your DAO.
-The important thing here is to know what you want to do, then use the tools required to get the job done.
-Don't start with the tools!
-Otherwise you'll become like a man with a hammer.
-Choose the tools based on your goals and design constraints.

 So the question then becomes, how do you design a system?
 When you think through your token system it's important to consider what properties you want to hold.
 This will help you make (or not make) design decisions.
 For example, do you want the system to be truly permissionless or do you want a core team (or community multi-sig) to have admin permissions for a while?

 From there you can look at currently available token system templates to see if any meet your needs and/or just design your own.
 You'll likely end up starting with a base template and extending it for your use case.

 Also, there are many token system templates that you can use to get started.
 You can use them as is, modify them to suite your needs, or create something from scratch.
 Knowing the resources available could save you a lot of time and money.
 This way you can focus on the unique aspects of your system vs having to build everything from scratch for everything.

+The architecture of your token system will vary based on your use case.
+The important thing here is to know what you want to do, then use the tools required to get the job done.
+Don't start with the tools!
+Otherwise you'll become like a man with a hammer.
+Choose the tools based on your goals and design constraints.

+**Questions to ask:**

+- TBD

+**Examples:**

+- TBD

+**Resources:**

+- The [Wikipedia mechanism design page](https://en.wikipedia.org/wiki/Mechanism_design).
+Is a great place to start.
+If you read one thing on mechanism design, make it this.
+There's also a whole [category on Wikipedia dedicated to the topic](https://en.wikipedia.org/wiki/Category:Mechanism_design).

 #### Roles, methods, and states